 Acne is a common, treatable skin condition normally associated with adolescents.
 In fact, 85% of teen boys and girls suffer with acne.
 However, acne also affects children and adults of all ages.
 51% of women in their 20s, and 35% of women in their 30s suffer with acne.

-Acne can be disfiguring and affects self-esteem and confidence and can lead to significant social and emotional distress.
+Acne can be disfiguring, affects self-esteem and confidence, and can lead to significant social and emotional distress.
 Studies report that it can trigger depression and anxiety.
-There are, however, many effective treatments that can help you gain control of your acne.
+However, there many effective treatments that can help you gain control of your acne.

 Acne encompasses pimples (pustules), blackheads, white heads, bumps, cysts, papules and nodules.
-Typically, it appears in the T zone, the area between the forehead, nose and chin, but often also appears on the back, neck, chest, shoulders, upper arms and buttocks.
+Typically, it appears in the T zone, the area between the forehead, nose and chin, but can also develop on the back, neck, chest, shoulders, upper arms and buttocks.
 Permanent scarring can oftentimes be a residual effect of acne.

 What causes acne?

 Acne begins in the hair follicles and oil glands.
 Each pore has a hair follicle and an oil gland.
-Skin cells die and are usually sloughed off, but when the pore is blocked by accumulation of dead cells stuck together with sebum (oil) it creates the perfect environment for bacteria to grow and thrive.
-The result is a clogged pore that becomes inflamed and infected causing a pimple.
+Skin cells die and are usually sloughed off, but when the pore is clogged by accumulation of dead cells stuck together with sebum (oil) it creates the perfect environment for bacteria to grow and thrive.
+The result is a clogged pore that may become a black head or a white head.
+When the clogged pore becomes infected and inflamed and it is called a papule.
+When the papule becomes filled with pus it is called a pustule.
 When the inflammation is deep in the skin it causes a cyst or nodule.

 Acne is also the result of your genetics and hormones.
 Hormone changes during pregnancy and menopause, and stress play a role.
 During adolescence the sex hormones surge and stimulate production of sebum which results in oily skin that attracts skin bacteria.
 Other contributing factors include stress, a change in climate, some medications, occlusive cosmetics and diet.
 Recent research reports that skim milk and skim milk products, carbohydrate-rich foods and refined sugars can worsen acne.
 Avoid sharing makeup, sleeping with makeup on, washing too frequently or scrubbing which can irritate the skin causing breakouts, and do not pop or squeeze acne.